aws-samples/multi-account-bedrock-llm-streaming/advance-setup-privatelink-vpc/README.md

 ### 1. **Cross-Account Access**
 In order to let the incoming requests from Application account to execute the ML Lambda and invoke Bedrock service at us-east-1 under ML account, we use IAM and STS to assume role.
 The Application Lambda or SageMaker notebook assumes a role with necessary permissions to perform Lambda invoke action in the ML Account.
 Due to the requirement that Cross-account PrivateLink must be happening within the same region, both STS and Lambda VPC endpoints are set up at us-east-1.

+#### IAM role at Application Account

-To successfully assume-role from Application account to ML account, you need to define a customer inline policy (my example: account-a-account-b-inline-policy) to assume the ML account's role (my example: account-a-account-b-assume-role).
+To successfully assume-role from Application account to ML account, you need to define a customer inline policy (my example: account-a-account-b-inline-policy) at the SageMaker execution role such that it can assume the ML account's role (my example: account-a-account-b-assume-role) to invoke Lambda there.

 ![Diagram](./images/app-acct-IAM-role-for-assume-role.png "App account assume role inline policy")

+#### IAM role at ML account

-At the ML account role (account-a-account-b-assume-role), we need to invoke Lambda, so we need to at least include Lambda Invoke privilege.
+At the ML account role (account-a-account-b-assume-role), we need to invoke Lambda.
+So we need to include Lambda Access privilege.
 Besides, we need to define the Trust relationships to allow Application account to assume this role.

 ![Diagram](./images/ml-acct-IAM-role-being-assume-role.png "ML account role to be assumed")